• Skip to primary navigation

 • When cooked, remove from the frying pan and drain on kitchen paper.
 Then transfer the battered potatoes to an oven-proof dish and keep warm in a medium oven while you fry the rest of the slices.

-• Serve as a side dish with fried fish or sausages, or just eat on their own with your favourite dipping sauce.
+• Serve as a side dish with fried fish or sausages, or eat them on their own with your favourite dipping sauce.

 A dish of fried scalloped potatoes in batter.